-Each participant is responsible for his/her own personal items, round trip airline ticket, airport taxes, and entry fee ($10, purchased when you land at Managua International Airport).
-The length of the trip can change the pricing, so contact us for options.
+- Each participant is responsible for his/her own personal items, round trip airline ticket, airport taxes, and entry fee ($10, paid when you arrive at Managua International Airport).

 Payment Schedule and Refund Policy